 After it became obvious that Pedro’s obsession with his mistress was more than a fleeting romance, Albuquerque again attempted to maneuver a political alliance for Pedro.
 This time he was successful, arranging a marriage to Blanca (Blanche) of Bourbon, niece to the king of France.
 He sent Pedro’s half-brother, Fadrique, to France to accompany the sweet lady into the land of castles.

-One would think that with his mother having been so ill-treated by her husband, Pedro would grant his Queen the respect that was her due.
-But either Maria de Padilla’s embraces were so memorable, or poor Blanca was so repulsive, or perhaps Blanca’s dowry had not yet been received, that Pedro tired of his wife after a mere two days of marriage.
-He fled to seek the comforting arms of his mistress, only to return for a few more days and then once more leave his bride, alone & imprisoned, for the rest of her short, pathetic life.
+One would think that with his mother had been so ill-treated by her husband, Pedro would grant his Queen the respect that was her due.
+But either Maria de Padilla’s embraces were so memorable, or poor Blanca was so repulsive, or perhaps Blanca’s dowry had not yet been received that Pedro tired of his wife after a mere two days of marriage.
+He fled to seek the comforting arms of his mistress, only to return for a few more days and then once more leave his bride alone & imprisoned for the rest of her short, pathetic life.

 In a phony marriage ceremony, Pedro bonded himself to Juana.
 Unfortunately for Juana, she was to be humiliated in the worst way, abandoned by the King after only one night in his bed.
 One wonders for what reason such a beautiful lady could have displeased the King.
 Was it merely the pursuit of the hunt and not the nubile target that intrigued him?
 In any case, Maria never entered a convent, and it was back to her loving bed where Pedro returned.